Master of Business Administration (MBA) Degree, Online Program

 - A minimum of 54 credit hours to satisfy degree requirements.

-- A minimum overall GPA of 3.00 in required coursework and with a minimum grade of C (2.00 grade points) in each course.
+- A minimum program GPA of 3.00 or higher in all Rice coursework that satisfies requirements for the non-thesis master’s degree with a minimum grade of C (2.00 grade points) in each course.

 MBA@Rice Program